-Australian Human Rights Commission information for students on human rights.
+Information provided by Australian Human Rights Commission on how young people can get involved in human rights.

 The Commission can investigate and try to resolve complaints of discrimination and breaches of human rights in work, education, services and other areas of public life based on a person’s sex, disability, race, age and other attributes.
 You can make a complaint no matter where you live in Australia and at no cost.